 4. It’s the little things

-It’s usually the little things that get ingrained into a child’s memory about their family’s outdoor trips and helps them be able to recount these stories as they get older.
+It’s usually the little things that get ingrained into a child’s memory about their family’s outdoor trips and help them be able to recount these stories as they get older.
 The innate curiosity within them allows kids to get immense joy from simple things, like skimming pebbles on a lake for hours, jumping in muddy puddles, or spotting wildlife they’ve never seen.

 While the camping essentials with kids may need a lot of preparation, once the trip is in full swing, it will be well worth the planning, for all the smiles, memories and laughter that is sure to be had.